burlinson/AI/_posts/2025-04-13-Commodized-AI-AI-First.md

 Firms relying solely on a third-party AI subscriptions aren't building an AI future, they're just renting someone else's.

-_This article was updated in February 2026 to include references to Retrieval Pipelines, Gemini and Claude_

 <p style="margin: 20px 0; font-size: 1.1em; font-weight:600;">
   Listen to a discussion on this article
   <i class="fa fa-headphones" style="margin-left:6px;"></i>